sagemath/sagewiki_to_gh-2022-10-10/days22/wuthrich.md

   * ''Implement in sage twists of'' $p$''-adic L-functions.''
 The file padic_lseries.py should be modified to allow an additional optional argument to series to compute the twist by Dirichlet characters.

+    Updated (6-29-10): The twisted p-adic L-function by the power of the Teichmuller character is implemented.

     Updated (6-29-10): An example for the twist by (the power of) the Teichmuller character is given : http://www.sagenb.org/home/pub/2206/ The next aims are to develop this as a function and to implement the twist by characters of another different prime conductor.
 Here is a scipt for this [[attachment:lp_teichmuller.sage]]

   * ''Implement'' $\lambda$ ''and'' $\mu$ ''invariants for'' $p$''-adic power series.''